-Research: Elites and ruling classes in Algeria and Tanzania during the years of postcolonial socialism.
-A comparative study of transnational emancipation movements in peripheral state-capitalist formations
+Research: (Provisional) Elites and ruling classes in Algeria during the years of postcolonial socialism.
+A study on trade union movements and technocrats in peripheral state-capitalist formations

-Ph.D. candidate in Civilizations of Asia and Africa (Arabic, Iranian and Islamic Studies curriculum) with a research project titled (tentatively), "Elites and ruling classes in Algeria and Tanzania during the years of postcolonial socialism.
-A comparative study of transnational emancipation movements in peripheral state-capitalist formations."
+Ph.D. candidate in Civilizations of Asia and Africa (Arabic, Iranian and Islamic Studies curriculum) with a research project titled (provisional), "Elites and ruling classes in Algeria during the years of postcolonial socialism.
+A study on trade union movements and technocrats in peripheral state-capitalist formations "

 I received my Bachelor's Degree in Historical Sciences from La Sapienza di Roma in 2019 with a thesis titled "Identity and Boundaries in Central Asia in Light of the Soviet Revolution" and my Master's Degree in Historical Sciences from La Sapienza di Roma in 2022 with a thesis titled "Postcolonial Algeria and Independent Development.
 Strategies of state capitalism in the 1960s and 1970s."